vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/defined-entities/aws-lambda-behaviors.md

 The `entity` holds the entity contents of the RDE which the behavior was invoked on.

-The `vcdContext` contains Cloud Director's hostname and port, and an act-as token if one was requested (from the behavior definition).
+The `vcdContext` contains VMware Cloud Director's hostname and port, and an act-as token if one was requested (from the behavior definition).

 ## Behavior Invocation Task